Looking for things to do in Chelsea NYC?

 I’d also recommend seeking out one-of-a-kind Chelsea shops like Maison 140.
 This boutique situated in a historic Chelsea townhouse sells home decor accessories you won’t find in a big box store.

-Artists and Fleas brings together creators, artists, designers selling all types of artisan goods in their Chelsea Market location.
+Artists and Fleas brings together creators, artists, and designers selling all types of artisan goods in their Chelsea Market location.

 The Chelsea Flea market re-opened under new management in early 2020 selling antiques, vintage goods, and architectural salvage.